CatalogueOfLife/retired_DCA_Export/documentation/README.txt

 lower the Block level, the fewer data is created.
 After entering the rank and taxon name, the application...

 1. creates the meta.xml document from a template,
-2. writes the data for each taxon to the appropriate text files,
+2. writes the data for each taxon to the appropriate Darwin Core Archive text files in the directory 'export',
+3. writes the metadata for each taxon's source database to an GBIF EML file in the subdirectory 'dataset',
-3. zips the xml and text files into a downloadable archive.
+4. zips the xml and text files into a downloadable archive in the directory 'zip'.

 The zip file is labelled 'archive-[rank]-[taxon]-bl[block level].zip'.